Category: Information Technology

 Where possible, access controls to files, data, and applications must follow some type of roles-based model, such as:

-In both of these models, roles and their requisite levels of authorization are established ahead of time.
+In both models, roles and their requisite levels of authorization are established ahead of time.
 Various access controls are then added to groups (access control lists).
 User identities are then assigned to a role-based group rather than directly assigned permissions.

 In instances where access is based on Active Directory (AD) domain security groups, exercise caution when nesting other security groups whose memberships are controlled by other departments or functional units.